dirkneuhaeuser/exercise-problems/graph/special_graphs/tree_graph/README.md

 ```

 With that, the idea of the LCA computation remains the same: First bring both nodes to the same level (via binary lifting) and then move both nodes up as
 much as possible while such that both nodes are not even.
-At the end of this routine, both nodes will be the direct children of the LCA:
+At the end of this routine, **both nodes will be the direct children of the LCA**:
 ```
 int getLCA(int a, int b){
     if(depth[a] < depth[b]){